Try-Inc/terracotta-bank/README.md

 1. Ensure you have the Firefox browser installed.
 1. Run the application using `./gradlew cleanTest test`

-# Running automated tests in Docker
+# Running automated tests in Docker:

 There are a number of Seleneum tests which you can use to reveal vulnerabilities in a Docker container.